mzhukov1973/gogs-creeping-madness-injector/README.md

- # "Long Hours" ─ Brain-teasing, Sanity-tilting, Subtle Repository Augmentation
+ # "LongHours" ─ Brain-teasing, Sanity-tilting, Subtle Repository Augmentation
  ##### *Gogs creeping madness injector*

 A script, to be injected into [Gogs](https://github.com/gogits/gogs) installation ([Gogs](https://github.com/gogits/gogs) is a painless self-hosted Git service.), that after a little while begins to screw with your mind.
 Especially effective during long hours spent in front of the computer: all-night coding sessions, work / academic emergencies, etc..
 Not for the fainthearted.